Lino Ventura: Early life

 Born in Parma, Emilia-Romagna, Italy to Giovanni Ventura and Luisa Borrini, who moved to France soon thereafter, Lino dropped out of school at the age of eight and later took on a variety of jobs.
-At one point Ventura was pursuing a prizefighting and professional wrestling career but had to end it because of an injury.
+At one point Ventura was pursuing a prizefighting and professional wrestling career, under the name Lino Borrini, but had to end it because of an injury.

 Early roles

 In 1953, by chance, one of his friends mentioned him to Jacques Becker who was looking for an Italian actor to play opposite Jean Gabin in a gangster movie called Touchez pas au grisbi (1954).
 Becker offered him on the spot the role of Angelo, which Ventura refused at first but then accepted.
 He had such a presence in the film that the whole profession took notice.
 The film was a big success.

 Ventura started to build up an acting career in similar hard-boiled gangster films, often playing beside his friend Jean Gabin, including his second film, Razzia sur la chnouf (1955).

 He followed it with Law of the Streets (1956), Crime and Punishment (1956) with Gabin.